What is IPM?

 For strategic directions for IPM research, implementation, and measurement, check out the National IPM Road Map.
 The goal of the road map is to increase adoption, implementation, and efficiency of effective, economical, and safe pest management practices, and to develop new practices where needed.

-IPM Handouts
+IPM Infographic

 The following infographic has been provided by the Entomological Society of America: